JavaCardOS/pyGlobalPlatform/README.md

 # pyGlobalPlatform
-pyGlobalPlatform is a open source python library of globalplatform client library.
+pyGlobalPlatform is a open source python globalplatform client library.
 It is depend on the [GlobalPlatform](http://sourceforge.net/projects/globalplatform/) project.
 Using this library, you can use all features of GlobalPlatform project use Python programming language.

 # Dependencies
 [GlobalPlatform](http://sourceforge.net/projects/globalplatform/)